shahrokhDaijavad/data-prep-kit/examples/notebooks/rag/README.md

 ## Step-1: Setup Python Environment

+For working with released versions of DPK use this :
 [setup-python-dev-env.md](./setup-python-dev-env.md)

+For developing with with the lastest source : [setup-python-dev-env-src.md](setup-python-dev-env-src.md)

 Make sure Jupyter is running after this step.
 We will use this Jupyter instance to run the notebooks in next steps.